kaboomshebang/kbsb-profile-filter/README.md

 - [X] Create class for the dev skills
 - [X] Add Typescript as dev-dep
 - [X] Optional: add Vite
-- [ ] Scaffold some WebComponents
+- [X] Scaffold some WebComponents
+- [X] Add styling and basic animations
-- [ ] Create the filter and developer DOM elements
+- [X] Create the filter and developer DOM elements
 - [ ] Add methods and logic for the filter states
-- [ ] Add styling and basic animations
 - [ ] Add project to Vercel: https://vitejs.dev/guide/static-deploy.html#vercel